2009 Edition | CIM Class 1972 web site publication. |

 And the second kid says, "Whoa!
 Good luck, buddy.
 I had that done when I was born.
 I couldn't walk for a year."

-"I'm not going to cite you," said the Officer.
-"I just wanted to warn you that the reflector on the back of your buggy is broken and it could be dangerous."
+to warn you that the reflector on the back of your buggy is broken and it could be dangerous."

 "I thank thee", replied the Amish lady.
 "I shall have my husband repair it as soon as I return home."